Effective Date: April. 1, 2021

 e.
 Updates and Maintenance Releases:

 (i) Imply will use commercially reasonable efforts in accordance with the table in Section 2(g) below to provide an Update designed to solve or bypass a reported Issue.
-If such Issue has been corrected in a Maintenance Release, Customer must install and implement the applicable Maintenance Release; otherwise, the Update may be provided in the form of a temporary fix, procedure, or routine, to be used until a Maintenance Release containing the Update is available.
+If such Issue has been corrected in a LTS or STS Release, Customer must install and implement the applicable LTS or STS Release; otherwise, the Update may be provided in the form of a temporary fix, procedure, or routine, to be used until a LTS or STS Release containing the Update is available.

-(ii) Imply will make Maintenance Releases available to Customer if, as and when Imply makes any such Maintenance Release generally available to its customers.
+(ii) Imply will make LTS or STS releases available to Customer if, and when Imply makes any such LTS or STS Release generally available to its customers.

 f.
 Response Definition: A “Response” is an initial reply to the reported Issue.
 A Response may be in the form of an automated acknowledgement of receipt and may not constitute a resolution.
 The Response times set forth herein shall be measured by the elapsed time between the receipt by Imply via the Support Portal of a reported Issue and the time when Imply begins to address such Issue, including by providing a verbal or written confirmation to Customer thereof.
 The actual time required to fully resolve the Issue, if such full resolution occurs, may be longer than the Response time set forth herein.
 Customer understands and agrees that resolution of an Issue is not guaranteed and may not occur.